gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 connection establishment will be protected twice.
 First before being sent as SCTP user data, and then a second time as part of DATA Chunks in SCTP packets.
-The extra overhead is minimal as the number of these messages are very few.
-However, care needs to be take with the replay protection, as the when deprotecting the DTLS message that DTLS record sequence number will be lower than the latest received for an SCTP message.
+The extra overhead is minimal as the number of these messages are very limited.
+However, care needs to be take with the replay protection, as when deprotecting the DTLS message that DTLS record sequence number will be lower than the latest received for an SCTP message.